Unpaid rent in serviced offices

 In exchange for professional office space and flexibility, the landlord wants to be paid rent – in full and on time.

-So, what options does he have open to him if tenants don’t pay their rent on time, despite requests and reminders, and the landlord needs to step up his demands?
+So, what options do they have if tenants don’t pay their rent on time, despite requests and reminders, and the landlord needs to step up their demands?

 Lease or licence?

-His options will be determined by the type of agreement he has in place with his tenants.
+The landlord's options will be determined by the type of agreement in place with the tenants.

 A lease is covered by the Landlord Tenant Act and it gives the tenant exclusive use of the property, to the exclusion of the landlord as well, for a set time period for a rent.
 One of the provisions of the Landlord Tenant Act is that the leaseholder has the right to renew the lease when the existing one expires.